KingLogar/Project1/README.md

 a.
 Tim Berners-Lee and his team developed the WWW as a way for scientists in universities and institutes around the world to share information.
 The first ever website is: http://info.cern.ch/
 10. 1991:  http://info.cern.ch/
 a.
 Tim Berners-Lee publishes the first ever website, http://info.cern.ch/.
 It describes how the web works and how to use it.
+11. 1993: Mosaic is created and becomes the first popular web browser.
+a.
+Marc Andreessen and Eric Bina designed Mosaic for Windows.
+Funding was provided for the project and the first alpha release was published in June 1993.
+It was not until September 1993 that the first beta was released.